 Washrooms are located at the entrance to the tent site, and are shared with other campers.

-Wanderlust Glamping – Cost
+Glamping in the San Juan Islands – Cost

-I stayed two nights at the Wanderlust Campsite within Moran State Park.
+I stayed two nights at Leanto within Moran State Park.
 I was lucky enough to be given one night for free.
 As the location is slightly more remote, you are assured complete silence and darkness once the sun goes down.
 Sitting outside my tent amongst the trees, reading and lighting the floating candles afforded a great atmosphere; relaxing and at peace.
 By 9:30pm I was tucked up in bed, listening to the birds calling, the owls hooting and the wind rustling in the trees.
 I drifted off to sleep – to be awoken the next morning with rain pattering on the canvas!

 That was OK – I spend most of the morning snuggled up in the duvet, listening to the sounds of the forests, reading and feeling excited…after all, I was in the middle of woodland in a double bed and wrapped in a feather duvet!
 I didn’t feel the need to jump up immediately and do something with my day…so I let go and relaxed.

-Notes about Wanderlust
+Notes about Leanto

-Their campsite are not resort style.
+- Their campsite are not resort style.
 Expect a more ‘camping’ style experience

-Everything is included; from wet hand wipes, towels, flashlights, shampoo, conditioner and shower gel, charcoal for the fire (when I stayed, there was a fire ban so I had floating candles instead)
+- Everything is included; from wet hand wipes, towels, flashlights, shampoo, conditioner and shower gel, charcoal for the fire (when I stayed, there was a fire ban so I had floating candles instead)